Kanko's Current Projects

 - Provides recommendations to overcome gender barriers and increase gender equality in the project.

-- Makes recommendations for gender transformative and inclusive monitoring and evaluation of the CHANGE project.
+- Makes recommendations for gender transformative and inclusive monitoring and evaluation of the CHANGE project and its impact on marginalized populations, particularly women, especially pregnant women and lactating mothers, and their children.

 - Provides gender transformative approaches and recommend activities to promote gender equality in the project.